-The Council's contractor, Serco, can remove vehicles parked in contravention.
+The Council can remove vehicles parked in contravention.
 The service also relocates vehicles that remain parked in a section of road that has been temporarily suspended and which therefore obstruct highway resurfacing or maintenance works.
-A total of 336 vehicles were relocated in 2018-19.
+240 vehicles were relocated in 2019-20.

-In 2018-19 a total of 1,955 vehicles parked in contravention were impounded.
-This is comparable to the 1,932 impounded in 2017-18, demonstrating a continued focus on the removal of vehicles for serious parking contraventions.
+In 2019-20, a total of 1,779 vehicles parked in contravention were impounded.
+This is a decrease on the 1,955 impounded in 2018-19, demonstrating a continued focus on the removal of vehicles for serious parking contraventions.